jboardman367/TASBoard-old/README.md

   - Properties
   - Encoding Settings (?)
 - Add sharing and downloading of style packs
+- Add in the rest of the key mappings
+- Add in the load style function

 ## Known Fixes
 - Encode button appears to do nothing on Linux